rails/rails/guides/source/routing.md

 However, note that you don't need to use anchors because all routes are anchored at the start and the end.

-For example, the following routes would allow for `articles` with `to_param` values like `1-hello-world` that always begin with a number and `users` with `to_param` values like `david` that never begin with a number to share the root namespace:
+For example:

 ```ruby
 get '/:id', to: 'articles#show', constraints: { id: /\d.+/ }
 get '/:username', to: 'users#show'
 ```

+The above routes would allow for `articles` with `id` values like `1-hello-world` that always begin with a number and `users` with `username` values like `david` that never begin with a number to share the root namespace.

 ### Request-Based Constraints

 You can also constrain a route based on any method on the [Request object](action_controller_overview.html#the-request-object) that returns a `String`.

-You specify a request-based constraint the same way that you specify a segment constraint:
+You specify a request-based constraint the same way that you specify a segment constraint.
+For example:

 ```ruby
 get 'photos', to: 'photos#index', constraints: { subdomain: 'admin' }
 ```

+Will match an incoming request with a path to `admin` subdomain.

 You can also specify constraints by using a [`constraints`][] block: